Flat 60% off

 These books provide in-depth explanations of the BGP protocol and its configuration and can be used as a reference guide.

-Practical experience is crucial to master BGP, you can use software-based routers emulators like Uninets Virtual labs, GNS3, VIRL, or Eve-NG to set up your own lab and practice different BGP scenarios.
+5. Labs: Practical experience is crucial to master BGP.
+You can use software-based router emulators like Uninets Virtual Labs, GNS3, VIRL, or Eve-NG to set up your lab and practice different BGP scenarios.

 BGP States: Troubleshoot Active Neighbor»